-2.4 "Board" means the University Hearing Board or Student Life Council (SLC).
+2.3 "Board" means the University Hearing Board.

-2.5 "Business Day" means Monday through Friday during regular University business hours.
+2.4 "Business Day" means Monday through Friday during regular University business hours.

-2.6 "Code" refers to the UHCL Student Code of Conduct.
+2.5 "Code" refers to the UHCL Student Code of Conduct.

-2.7 "Handbook" means the official UHCL Student Policies Handbook.
+2.6 "Handbook" means the official UHCL Student Handbook.

-2.8 "Hazing" means those activities defined in the Texas Education Code Sec.
-37.151 et seq., the Prohibited Conduct Section of the Student Code of Conduct regarding Hazing, and the UHCL Hazing Policy.
+2.7 "Hazing" means those activities defined in the Texas Education Code Sec.
+37.151 et seq., the Prohibited Conduct Section of the Student Code of Conduct regarding Hazing, and/or the UHCL Hazing Policy.

-2.9 "Hearing Officer" includes the Dean of Students, Associate Dean of Students, Assistant Deans of Students, and the University Hearing Board/Student Life Council.
+2.8 "Hearing Officer" includes the Associate Dean of Students, Assistant Deans of Students, the Associate Director for Residential Life, the Assistant Director for Residential Life, Residence Life Coordinators, and the University Hearing Board.

-2.10 "Notice" means correspondence sent to the addressee by the means identified in Section 5 of the Student Code of Conduct regarding Notice.
+2.9 "Notice" means correspondence sent to the addressee by the means identified in Section 5 of the Student Code of Conduct regarding Notice.

-2.11 "Preponderance of the evidence" is the standard of review in the student discipline process which evaluates whether it is more likely than not that the student did violate a Code provision and/or University policy.
+2.10 "Preponderance of the evidence" is the standard of review in the student discipline process which evaluates whether it is more likely than not that the student did violate a Code provision and/or University policy.

-2.12 "Procedures" means the Student Disciplinary Procedures.
+2.11 "Procedures" means the Student Disciplinary Procedures.

-2.13 "Record" means correspondence referenced herein relating to the Student reports, statements, recordings, or tangible evidence presented in a disciplinary hearing or conference.
+2.12 "Record" means correspondence referenced herein relating to the Student Disciplinary Procedures and all hard copy or electronic documents, forms, copies, reports, statements, recordings, or tangible evidence presented in a disciplinary hearing or conference.